A Summer’s Tale with Lynne Shelby

 Lynne: Because it’s an entertaining story that gives an authentic picture of the glamourous world of showbusiness, but it also shows the importance of friends and family.

-(I need to get the heroine of my WIP to Greece, but not for a holiday – hopefully she’ll come up with a reason for her journey!)
+(I need to get the heroine of my WIP to Greece, but not for a holiday.)

 Jessie: What is the biggest challenge for an author?